 It is normal to feel powerless amid a swirling political storm.
 Find small, actionable ways to exert the power you do have by becoming more politically engaged.

 Consider one of the following actions as a starting point:

 The goal here isn’t necessarily to enact immediate change, but rather to see that there are simple, impactful ways for us to make our voices heard.
 Doing so attests to the power of an individual voice and may provide a sense of purpose.

-No longer can healthcare providers and clients simply “leave politics at the door” (or on their side of a telehealth screen).
+No longer can healthcare providers and clients simply “leave politics at the door” (or on their side of a Virtual Treatment screen).
 Providers have a unique responsibility to validate, respect, and contend with the political intersections of client experiences, holding space for it as it relates to their work together.
 At the same time, clients can reciprocate respect and tolerance for their provider’s real or perceived political beliefs.

 Healthy client-provider relationships are more important than ever as cultural uncertainty and strife continue to exacerbate eating disorder behaviors and thoughts.
 Here are some ways to manage political differences and mitigate tension during treatment: